 In addition to everything patients already have to go through, migraines shouldn’t be one of them.
-Strong sunglasses can help filter out the sun and prevent your loved ones in sunny areas from getting migraines.
+Strong sunglasses can help filter out the sun and protect your eyes and prevent you from getting migraines in sunny areas.

 Everyone has days when they’re too busy or tired to wash their hair, but when you’ve been undergoing treatment, your energy levels are particularly zapped.
 Dry shampoo is a quick and easy fix to freshen up greasy hair after one or two days of not showering.

-Puzzles and coloring books can help patients stay busy and entertained during treatments; puzzles keep the mind sharp and coloring is a fun, but also soothing and low-energy activity.
+Puzzles and coloring books can help you stay busy and entertained during treatments; puzzles keep the mind sharp and coloring is a fun, but also soothing and low-energy activity.

 Having Lyme disease can sometimes be a hard journey.
-A journal is a wonderful way to let your loved ones record their thoughts or to write down any questions they may have for their doctor.
-You can also get a diet or symptom journal so that your loved ones have an easy way of sharing specific concerns with their nurses or doctors.
+A journal is a wonderful way to record your thoughts or write down any questions you may have for your doctor.
+You can also get a diet or symptom journal so that you have an easy way of sharing specific concerns with their nurses or doctors.

 There’s nothing like settling down with a good book!
 Whether it’s a fantasy, biography or how-to book, ask your local bookseller for a recommendation.
-Self-help books can also be useful in helping patients to stay positive during treatment.
+Self-help books can also be useful in helping you stay positive during treatment.

 Turmeric has been shown to reduce inflammation.
 Some Lyme Disease patients find that turmeric or turmeric tea can help reduce skin rashes, combat flu-like symptoms, treat stiffness and pain in the joints, and attenuate fatigue and body aches.

 Because Lyme patients often experience fatigue, tiring chores such as house cleaning can be very difficult.
-Offer to come over and help clean for a few hours, or consider hiring a part-time cleaning service so that your loved one can rest up!
+Consider hiring a part-time cleaning service so that you can rest up!

 Cooking is another activity that requires time and effort that a patient may not always have.
-Consider gifting a certificate for a delivered meal system or grocery delivery service.
-Having access to food without spending an hour or so to get it on your own is a great gift, especially for loved ones who live in areas that require them to travel long distances to buy groceries.
+Consider subscribing to a delivered meal system or grocery delivery service.
+Having access to food without spending an hour or so to get it on your own is a great thing, especially for those who live in areas that require them to travel long distances to buy groceries.